Homebrew/homebrew-cask/README.md

-# Homebrew-Cask
+# Homebrew Cask

 _“To install, drag this icon…” no more!_

-Homebrew-Cask extends [Homebrew](http://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications such as Atom and Google Chrome.
+Homebrew Cask extends [Homebrew](https://brew.sh) and brings its elegance, simplicity, and speed to the installation and management of GUI macOS applications such as Atom and Google Chrome.

-We do this by providing a friendly Homebrew-style CLI workflow for the administration of macOS applications distributed as binaries.
+We do this by providing a friendly CLI workflow for the administration of macOS applications distributed as binaries.

 [![Join us on https://discourse.brew.sh](https://img.shields.io/badge/Discourse-forum-blue.svg)](https://discourse.brew.sh)

 ## Let’s try it!

-To start using Homebrew-Cask, you just need [Homebrew](http://brew.sh/) installed.
+To start using Homebrew Cask, you just need [Homebrew](https://brew.sh/) installed.

 <img src="https://i.imgur.com/dPgmLax.gif" width="673" alt="Installing Atom (animated gif)">